your5e/5e-srd-markdown/dnd/51/obsidian_vault/magic_items/legendary/sphere_of_annihilation.md

 If you attempt to control a sphere that is under another creature's control, you make an Intelligence (Arcana) check contested by the other creature's Intelligence (Arcana) check.
 The winner of the contest gains control of the sphere and can levitate it as normal.

-If the sphere comes into contact with a planar portal, such as that created by the _Gate_ spell, or an extradimensional space, such as that within a _Portable Hole_, the GM determines randomly what happens, using the following table.
+If the sphere comes into contact with a planar portal, such as that created by the [[gate|Gate]] spell, or an extradimensional space, such as that within a [[portable_hole|Portable Hole]], the GM determines randomly what happens, using the following table.

 | d100   | Result                                                                                                                             |
 |--------|------------------------------------------------------------------------------------------------------------------------------------|